blurryface94/Chicago_Crime_Rate/README.md

   * Pandas: Python package for data analysis
   * Matplotlib and Seaborn: Python 2D plotting library
   * Sklearn: Python package for modeling creation
-  * Prophet: Python package for prediction for time series
+  * Prophet: Python package for prediction

 ## Data
 The Chicago Crime dataset contains the summary of the reported crimes which occured in the city of Chicago from the year 2001 to 2017.
 The dataset is acquired from Chicago Police Department's CLEAR (Citizen Law Enforcement Analysis and Reporting) system.
 Datasource: https://www.kaggle.com/currie32/crimes-in-chicago